nicolasdiez/video2text/readme.md

 # sudo ufw allow from YOUR_IP/CIDR to any port 22 proto tcp
 sudo ufw enable

-6. Download and register GitHub Actions Runner (BETTER follow GitHub Actions website instructions) Generate a registration token on GitHub: Repo/Org → Settings → Actions → Runners → New self-hosted runner.
+6. Download and register GitHub Actions Runner (!!!! ---> BETTER follow GitHub Actions website instructions) Generate a registration token on GitHub: Repo/Org → Settings → Actions → Runners → New self-hosted runner.
 As the actions-runner user on the VM, download, extract and configure the runner: bash